Qytera-Gmbh/xray-client-node/README.md

 Xray server and Xray cloud both have [versioned API endpoints](https://docs.getxray.app/display/XRAY/Clarifications+on+APIs+usage#ClarificationsonAPIsusage-AvailableAPIs) with slightly different behaviour.
 By default, the clients access the latest documented version available for each endpoint.

-You can switch between versions on an endpoint basis:
+You can switch between versions if there are multiple versions of the same endpoint:

 ```ts
 // Xray server: